DavidGomezCabeza/CheShImP/README.md

   This section of the platform displays the highest signal-to-noise ratio (SNR) of the image (i.e. the one for the voxel with the highest one).
 Nonetheless, the platform will save a Matlab file named SNR.mat inside the tmp_img directory with the SNR for each individual voxel.
 To automatically compute the SNR, the platform takes 10% of each edge from an individual spectrum to extract the standard deviation of the noise, and uses the intensity of the highest peak as the signal.
 If the user wants to reduce this edge threshold, it can be modified in the scrip compSNR.m.

   ### 7.- Overlay of CSI and Proton Image
+  This toggle button switches the plain spectroscopic image from panel 13 to the overlay of the different voxels over a proton image (if selected in panel 2).
+As stated in the installation section, this overlay is generated using Python, so this should be included in the system path.

   ### 8.- Scaling Factor (zoom)
+ This is a value that multiplies the spectra displayed in panel 17 to generate a zoom over the y-axis.
+By default, the value is 1.

   ### 9.- Line Broadening

   ### 10.- Chemical Shift Correction
+  Amount of ppms that get added into the x-axis of panel 17 in case that a chemical shift correction is needed.
+The default value is 0, and the input accepts negative values.

   ### 11.- Switch Between Magnitude and Phase Mode
+  Toggle button to switch all the spectroscopic data to be shown in magnitude mode or the real part of the complex number which can then be phase corrected (more details in section 12).

   ### 12.- Phase (0 and 1) and base-line correction